contensis/docs-delivery-dotnet/model/project.md

+---
+description: A project object can be used to understand the languages that the project supports and which language is the primary language.
+---
 # Project

 A project object can be used to understand the languages that the project supports and which language is the primary language.
 A client instance is initialized within the context of a single project, which can be accessible directly as a property of the client.